shohne/CarND-Vehicle-Detection-Tracking/report.md

 # **Vehicle Detection and Tracking**

 The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+* Make a pipeline that finds vehicles on the road

+### Extrating Image Features

+The key point to recognize objects on image is extract usefull properties and compare with known patterns.
+As examples, it could be remember

+### Model to Recognize Vehicles

-### Pipeline Overview
+### Pipeline

 Before processing each image, it is necessary to calibrate the camera to correct from distortions.
 This happens in **getCalibrationParameters** method where it is possibleto get parameters to adjust every image processed in the pipeline.